mattwebdev/cobol-on-wheelchair/tutorial/index.md

    - Use consistent naming conventions

 3. **Development**
-   - Use Docker for consistent environments
+   - Use the development server with hot reload
    - Test your routes thoroughly
    - Keep backups of your COBOL source files
-   - Monitor your Apache error logs
+   - Monitor the Node.js server logs

 ## Troubleshooting

 Common issues and solutions:

-1. **500 Internal Server Error**
+1. **Server Won't Start**
-   - Check Apache error logs
+   - Check Node.js version (18+ required)
-   - Verify file permissions
+   - Verify all dependencies are installed
-   - Ensure all required files are compiled
+   - Ensure COBOL compilation succeeded
+   - Check port 3000 is available

 2. **404 Not Found**
    - Check route definitions in config.cbl
-   - Verify .htaccess is properly configured
+   - Verify the path in the browser
-   - Ensure Apache mod_rewrite is enabled
+   - Check if the controller exists

 3. **Template Issues**
    - Verify variable names match exactly